 A better understanding the performance of these methodologies is needed in order

-To improve the confidence of the users on the validity and applicability of the adjustments and of the residual bias factors to be applied to the reference design parameters
+To improve the confidence of the users on the validity and applicability of the adjustments and of the residual bias factors to be applied to the reference design parameters,

-To provide a reliable feedback to nuclear data evaluators in order to develop improved versions of evaluated data files
+To provide a reliable feedback to nuclear data evaluators in order to develop improved versions of evaluated data files.

 It has then been decided to have the different organizations to participate to a common benchmark adjustment exercise that allows studying some specific issues.
-In particular it was agreed that the main objective of the benchmark is to test different methods of nuclear data adjustment/assimilation and different sets of covariance data, for the purpose of reducing the design uncertainties of a particular type of sodium-cooled fast reactor.
+In particular, it was agreed that the main objective of the benchmark is to test different methods of nuclear data adjustment/assimilation and different sets of covariance data, for the purpose of reducing the design uncertainties of a particular type of sodium-cooled fast reactor.

 One major expected result of the exercise will be to verify the convergence, if any, of the different adjusted data files produced by the different participants and the impact of the use of different uncertainty data evaluations.
 The impact of calculation methods approximation bias, of integral experiment uncertainties etc, will also be investigated.